-- 1. With the advent of ISTEA in 1991, many federal and state planning documents have since called for more uniformity in truck size and weight regulations. - 2.
-State and provincial truck size and weight regulations and permitting processes are complex, difficult to define, and provide for a less than amicable business environment. - "A complex regulatory environment governs tire and axle loads, gross vehicle weights, vehicle heights and widths, trailer and semi trailer lengths, and combination vehicle lengths."
-(TransAction, 2002). - 3.
+- 1. With the advent of ISTEA in 1991, many federal and state planning documents have since called for more uniformity in truck size and weight regulations. - State and provincial truck size and weight regulations and permitting processes are complex, difficult to define, and provide for a less than amicable business environment.
+"A complex regulatory environment governs tire and axle loads, gross vehicle weights, vehicle heights and widths, trailer and semi trailer lengths, and combination vehicle lengths."
+(TransAction 2002). - 3.
 Projections of increased freight volumes throughout the region highlight the need for the states and provinces in the study area to consider the development of a regional truck freight transportation system. - 4.
 State and provincial truck size and weight regulations are continually evolving.
-By identifying and working toward a harmonized set of truck size and weight regulations and a uniform permitting system, the region's economic competitiveness can be improved. - 5.
-Development of a regional truck freight transportation system and harmonization of truck size and weight regulations may reduce truck numbers and create efficiencies for businesses throughout the region. - 6.
-A truck freight transportation system that allows larger trucks may reduce trips and congestion, resulting in overall cost savings.
+By identifying and working toward a harmonized set of truck size and weight regulations and a uniform permitting system the region's economic competitiveness can be improved. - 5.
+Development of a regional truck freight transportation system and harmonization of truck size and weight regulations may reduce truck numbers and create efficiencies for businesses throughout the region.

+- 6. A truck freight transportation system that allows larger trucks may reduce trips and congestion resulting in overall cost savings.
 The additional cost of designing and constructing bridges and pavements to carry heavier loads may be offset by cost savings to the business community. - 7.
 In some cases, larger trucks with the correct number and spacing of axles may do less road damage than smaller trucks. - 8.
-Differences between how states collect and report safety data make it difficult to confidently compare truck crash statistics with those of other vehicles. - 9.
-Truck data and the laws of physics may provide evidence that larger trucks cause more damage when crashes occur, but there is no evidence to support a claim of improved safety for a smaller number of larger trucks or larger numbers of smaller trucks.

-- 10. An ever-increasing volume of regional trade creates a sense of urgency for states and provinces to begin a dialog that will result in a more efficient and economically competitive truck transportation system. - 11.
+Differences between how states collect and report safety data makes it difficult to confidently compare truck crash statistics with those of other vehicles. - 9.
+Truck data and the laws of physics may provide evidence that larger trucks cause more damage when crashes occur, but there is no evidence to support a claim of improved safety for a smaller number of larger trucks or larger numbers of smaller trucks. - 10.
+An ever-increasing volume of regional trade creates a sense of urgency for states and provinces to begin a dialog that will result in a more efficient and economically competitive truck transportation system. - 11.
 Inefficiencies exist because of the differences between state and provincial permitting processes.
-For the region to become more competitive, policy makers and transportation departments in the region should work together to provide a uniform permiting system. - 12.
-And most importantly, cooperation among states, provinces, and private and public sector leaders is needed to bring about a plan for uniform regulations and a seamless truck freight transportation system that enhances the region's economic competitiveness.
+For the region to become more competitive, policy makers and transportation departments in the region should work together to provide a uniform permitting system.